 - Configuration pages could be improved with better hints and advice.

 A good plugin with a decent stack of features.

-I think that this is a good looking plugin that does its job.
-Of course you have to live with the constant reminders of the paid upgrades and the numerous pages locked behind a paywall.
+This is a good looking plugin that does its job.
+Of course you have to live with the constant reminders of the paid upgrades and the many pages locked behind a paywall.
 The company behind the plugin (Awesome Motive) has a very wide reach and a good reputation in the WordPress community.

 - Owned by a very influential WordPress company;